Selected readings, workshops, and other appearances are listed here. In addition, I curate and MC the SoulFood Poetry Night

 selected event photos below, or visit the Workshops

 page to learn more about the various workshops and presentations I give.
-To schedule a poetry reading, workshop, or presentation, please contact me
+To schedule a poetry reading, workshop, lecture, or presentation, please contact me

 —Michael Dylan Welch